What is the Altered States Database (ASDB)?

 Arousal: Items belonging to this dimensions specify the ability of feeling organs stimulated to a point of perception (e.g. The muscles of my body felt very tense and tight; I felt no feelings of tension or tightness at all)

 Pekala, R. Quantifying Consciousness: An Empirical Approach.
 (Plenum Press, 1991).

 Who might use the ASDB?

 The ASDB can be used by everybody.
 It has been designed for researchers who work on the effects of different induction methods for altered states of consciousness.
-The database is supplemented with information on how to understand the presented data.
+We are working on suitable information for non-scientists on how to understand the presented data.
 However, we will limit ourselfes to explain the scientific methodology and will not provide interpretations or implications drawn from the data.
 Our purpose is to present neutral, unbiased scientific data.